Shoshone Lake Solo Canoe Camping

 - Warm layers: Sweatpants, hoodie, Patagonia down sweater, Under Armour base layers and wool socks

-- Two-man, A-frame Coleman tent (inherited from my parents; still going strong)
+- Two-man, A-frame Coleman tent (inherited from my parents; 30+ years and still going strong)

-- Light-weight sleeping bag (not warm enough; should've packed one of my heavy-weight bags)
+- Light-weight sleeping bag (not warm enough; should've packed a heavy-weight)

 - Folding sleeping pad